baraveli/dhivatar/README.md

 - setText(string $text, string $color) : Set the text and text color
 - setFontSize(int $size) : Set the font size
 - output(string $filename) : Output the final image file.

-I will add more configuration options later when I get time.

 ## Inspired by